The ISPProtect Team has created a ban daemon, that can protect your server against brute force or DoS attacks.

 - Daily report via email if configured

-- The BanDaemon currently supports Debian and Ubuntu as Operating system.
-Support for CentOS is under development.
+- The BanDaemon currently supports Debian, Ubuntu and CentOS as Operating system.

 - … and more